appanp/supply-chain-fundas/supply_chain_terminology.md

 **Pick-to-Light System**: Pick to light is a type of order-fulfillment technology designed to improve picking accuracy and efficiency, while simultaneously lowering your labor costs.
 Notably, pick to light is paperless; it employs alphanumeric displays and buttons at storage locations, to guide your employees in light-aided manual picking, putting, sorting, and assembling.

-**Picking**: The act of picking the products required for a fulfillment order n the required quantity.
+**Picking**: The act of picking the products required for a fulfillment order in the required quantity.
+There are different ways in which picking can be done such as [zone picking](#zone-picking), etc. and are explained [here](https://6river.com/types-of-warehouse-order-picking-systems/).
+This is a warehouse operation.

+**Picking and Packing**: .
 This is a WMS feature.
+TODO

+**Putaway**: TODO

 **Put-to-Light System**: Often referred to as “pick-to-light in reverse,” a put-to-light system uses light modules that direct operators to the correct location to sort, or “put,” items into.
 (As opposed to a pick-to-light system, where lights direct operators to stock keeping unit/SKU locations to select, or “pick,” items.)

-**Receiving**: TODO.
-This is a WMS feature.
+**Receiving**: .
+This is a Warehouse operation.
+TODO.

 **Replenishment**: Replenishment is a process where stocks stored at non-pickface locations(also referred to as reserved locations or bulk locations) are sent to the pickface locations within the warehouse.
 A pickface(also referred to as a Forward Location) is a location set up for loose picking.
 This is a WMS feature.

+**Return Management**: This is a warehouse operation.
+TODO

 **Shipping Execution**: It is an IT system which does the following: